Why Alcohol-Free Cider Tastes Good (And Always Has)

 Fruit ciders: the AF sweet spot

 If traditional AF ciders work well, fruit ciders work even better.
-All cider in the UK starts with apples (it has to by law, at least 35% apple juice).
-Fruit ciders like Kopparberg and Rekorderlig add strawberry, mixed berry, or tropical flavourings to that apple base.
-The result is a double layer of fruit character, apple foundation plus added fruit, which means there's even more flavour to survive the dealcoholisation process.
+All cider starts with apples.
+Fruit ciders like Kopparberg and Rekorderlig add strawberry, mixed berry or tropical flavourings to that apple base.
+The result is a double layer of fruit character: apple foundation plus added fruit, which means there's even more flavour to survive the dealcoholisation process.
 This is why these brands have had such an easy time producing AF versions of their ranges.

-The fruit cider trend also explains why AF cider appeals to a broader audience than AF beer.
-If you're not a beer drinker, an AF IPA won't convert you.
+The fruit cider trend also explains why alcohol-free cider appeals to a broader audience than AF beer.
+If you're not a beer drinker, even a great AF IPA probably won't convert you.
 But a cold AF Kopparberg on a summer afternoon doesn't require any acquired taste at all.

 What to try

 • Fruit cider: Kopparberg AF in any flavour.
-The mixed fruit tropical is particularly good
+The Mixed Fruit is particularly good

 • Something different: Crafty Nectar 0.5%.
-Blended fresh-pressed approach, zingy and crisp
+Fresh-pressed cider blended with west country apple juice, zingy and medium-sweet

 27 Mar 2026